florianv/petrinet/README.md

 echo $viewer;

 // Creating a .dot file containing the Graphviz formatted string.
-// Here if the permissions is set correctly, it will create a /test/example1.dot file which is ready to be opened
+// If the folder permission is set correctly, it will create a /test/example1.dot file which is ready to be opened
 // by the Graphviz software.
 $viewer->toFile('/test/example1');
 ```